roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 2. Set a CH thermostat setpoint controlled from a thermostat device in Domoticz (or node-RED flow) in order to toggle demand for heat on my system.

 3. Read the status of the SLR2 CH/HW relays in node-RED and then send results via MQTT to virtual switches in Domoticz.
 (See 'Domoticz' nodes in attached flow).

+4. Read Zigbee offline/online status of controllers.
+(See offline/online part of flow.json - omit Domoticz nodes if not required)

 ## node-RED flow (flow.json)